35 Famous Greek Landmarks to Visit

 Ancient Theatre of the Asklepieion at Epidaurus, Epidavros

 The Ancient Theatre of Epidaurus is one of the most famous ancient Greek landmarks.
 It is located in the city of Epidaurus in Greece.

 The theatre was built by Polykleitos the Younger in the 4th century, and it is one of the most well-preserved monuments of its kind.
 One amazing thing is that the theatre is still in operation today, but mainly for the annual Epidaurus Festival.

 The original seating capacity of the theatre was 8,000 people, but it was expanded in the 2nd century to hold more.
 This theatre has a unique design compared to other theatres in Greece.
 Most of the seating is still visible, so it is easy to imagine how the ancient Greeks used it.

-Do you want an experience that visits the Ancient Theatre at the Asclepieion of Epidaurus?
+Do you want to join a tour to explore the Ancient Theatre at the Asclepieion of Epidaurus?

-- Day Trip to Mycenae & Epidaurus From Athens (well-rated)
+- Day Trip to Mycenae & Epidaurus From Athens (enjoyed by most)

 Bourtzi Castle, Nafplio